kittrick/km_tools/README.md

 This plugin is in active development and has only been tested on a Mac.
 Use at your own discretion!

 ## History
+### Version 1.3.0
+	Added information about selected objects, faces, and edges.
 ### Version 1.2.9
 	The plugin is now working very well and is fairly stable.
 The Copy function sometimes results in unpredictable duplication and still needs some modification.